 Show up in the morning.
 Enjoy refreshments, meals and … oh yeah… build a game!
 Hit a wall?
 Ask for help!
 Lean on the volunteers and fellow game devs for feedback and encouragement!
 Same closing rules as Friday!

 Arrive in the morning to put the finishing touches on your game.
 Work stops, lunch begins at 12pm.
 Judges play your games 1 - 2pm.
-Doors open to the public 2 - 4:30pm to play your games and vote for Community Choice while the judges deliberate.
-Winners announced at 4:30pm.
+Doors open to the public 2 - 4pm to play your games and vote for Community Choice while the judges deliberate.
+Winners announced between 4:00 - 4:30pm.